-You don't need to be afraid to contact me.
+Don't be afraid to contact me.
 The point of this policy is to incentivize you to try to find answers yourselves first.
-If you look for an answer and genuinely can't find it, I want to know that too.
+If you look for an answer and honestly can't find it, I want to know that too.
 Just tell me you tried to find it on your own first and where you looked.
-You won't be penalized for this.
+You won't be penalized for that.